jesussantana/jesussantana/README.md

 #### ► Passionate about Technology and Programming, since I discovered the code with a Sinclair ZX81.
 #### ► Developer of Web Applications, with extensive experience in Management and Administration of commercial establishments in different sectors.
-#### ► My goal is to combine experience and training, to make applications with the best logic and usability.
+#### ► My goal, to combine experience and training to make applications, with the best logic and usability..
 </br>

 ### 📈 Stats